 Soon, the U.S. Marshals Museum will open on its site along the Arkansas River, adding to the true stories of true grit.
 Speaking of true stories, Fort Smith is rich in history and genealogy research opportunities at locations such as the Fort Smith Public Library, the Family History Center and the Fort Smith History Museum.
 The True Grit Trail can be the route to your roots.

-- House Bill 1628, signed by Gov. Asa Hutchinson, renamed a portion of AR 22 between Dardanelle and Fort Smith in honor of the 1968 novel and later films of the same name.
+- House Bill 1628, signed by Gov. Asa Hutchinson, renamed AR 22 between Dardanelle and Fort Smith in honor of the 1968 novel and later films of the same name.
 It carried in the House by Rep. Mary Bentley, R-Perryville, and in the Senate by Sen. Gary Stubblefield, R-Branch, was approved March 6 in the House by a 94-0 vote and on March 12 in the Senate with a 35-0 vote.

 - Appearing at the ceremonial signing of the bill with Gov. Hutchinson was John T. Wayne of Paragould, the grandson of the late John Wayne.